All you need to know about IUD

 It is a long-term reversible type of contraception and is considered one of the most effective reversible birth control on the market.

 There are two types of IUDs, a copper IUD, and a hormonal IUD.

 - Can be used for years at a time

 - Can be used directly after giving birth, while breastfeeding, or after having an abortion

 - You can immediately get pregnant once the IUD is removed

-- Can sometimes slip out of the uterus (expulsion) or puncture the uterus (perforation)
+- Can sometimes slip out of the uterus (expulsion) or, in rare cases, puncture the uterus (perforation)

 - It doesn’t protect against STDs

-- Risk of getting pelvic inflammatory disease (PID) within three weeks of insertion
+- Risk of getting the pelvic inflammatory disease (PID) if insertion is done in the presence of sexually transmitted infection, within three weeks after insertion

 - Needs to be placed by a doctor